EPFL-LCN/neuronaldynamics-exercises/doc/exercises/hodgkin-huxley.rst

 Exercise: Brian implementation of a HH neuron
 ---------------------------------------------

 In this exercise you will learn to work with the Brian2 model equations.
 To do so, get the source code of the function  :func:`.HH.simulate_HH_neuron` (follow the link to the documentation and then click on the [source] link).
 Copy the function code and paste it into your Jupyter Notebook.
-Change the function name from simulate_HH_neuron to a name of your choice, for example simulate_modified_HH_neuron().
+Change the function name from simulate_HH_neuron to a name of your choice.
 Have a look at the source code and find the conductance parameters gK and gNa.

 Question
 ~~~~~~~~
-In the source code of your function simulate_modified_HH_neuron, change the density of sodium channels.
+In the source code of your function, change the density of sodium channels.
 Increase it by a factor of 1.4.
 Stimulate this modified neuron with a step current.

 * What is the minimal current leading to repetitive spiking?
 Explain.
 * Run a simulation with no input current to determine the resting potential of the neuron.
 Link your observation to the  Goldman–Hodgkin–Katz voltage equation.